State Authorization for Distance Education

 - Students should exhaust the formal complaint process of the host institution.

-- Students should file a complaint using the State of Maine Complaint form above, and include documentation that the student has exhausted the formal complaint process at host post-secondary institution.
+- Students should file a complaint using the State of Maine Complaint Form at the link above, and include documentation that the student has exhausted the formal complaint process at host post-secondary institution.

 - The Maine DOE reviews the complaint and supporting documents.
 The Maine DOE may request further documentation from the participating SARA institution mentioned in the complaint.